Yoast/wordpress-seo/yoast_meta.md

 - Disable functionality
 - Provide feature to downgrade all migrations so restart will be attempted?
 - Provide error logging for better debug (support)

----- Tests -----

-## Tests
-Move all existing tests to `/tests/integrations/`.
-Create `/tests/unittests/` for unittests.

 ---- Other -----